WITH US

 - Slurred speech

-- Argumentative, cheerful, combative, or other attitude the officer feels is inappropriate
+- Argumentative, cheerful, combative, or displaying other inappropriate attitudes

-- Fumbling with your wallet when looking for your license
+- Fumbling with the wallet while searching for the license

 - Leaning on the car for support